Request a Paternity or Family Relationship Test

-According to the circular Medical Administration 38/2010 - a parental test (and any other family relation test) is conducted pursuant to a family court order or an order by a qualified religious tribunal (when allowed by law), pursuant to the Genetic Information Law, 2000.
-Without such order a test may not be conducted, even in cases where all parties agree about the test.
+According to the circular Medical Administration 38/2010 (Hebrew), a paternity test (or any other family relationship test) must be done based on a family court order or an order from an authorized religious tribunal (if it has jurisdiction).
+This is in line with the Genetic Information Law, 2000 (Hebrew).
+A test cannot be conducted without such an order, even if all parties agree to the test.

-- Paternity tests are usually made for mothers and their children in regards to a possible father
+- Paternity tests are usually done for mothers and their children to determine the child's father.

 You'll need:

-- an ID card, passport or driver’s license of each person being tested
+- An ID document (ID card, passport, or driver's license) for each person being tested

-- 2 current passport photos of each person being tested
+- 2 recent passport photos for each person being tested

 Cost

-- The person requiring the test will pay for the test
+- The person requesting the test will pay for it

 - The cost of the test depends upon the number of people being tested and the type of sample